Fullness of life

 Fascinated by how ancient paths can find new expressions amid the rigours of modern life she is now completing her MA in Christian Spirituality.
 For Olivia, having a source of meaning outside of oneself is a vital part of surviving challenges and living fully in each day.
 She believes that each person has the capacity to discern meaning through an honest, searching approach to life.
 All we have to do is truly seek life and it will be found.

-When not busy in the constant development of Meaningful, or studying, Olivia enjoys chaotic domesticity in the beautiful Somerset countryside, along with passions for tennis, surfing, running, art, reading, meeting new people, speciality gin and dreadful seventies music!
-There is meaning in even the oddest things and so that fullness of life can be found in all things.
+When not busy in the constant development of Meaningful, or studying, Olivia enjoys chaotic domesticity in the beautiful Somerset countryside, along with passions for tennis, surfing, running, art, reading, meeting new people, speciality gin and dreadful seventies music as fullness of life can be found through everything!